 How we tested

-We assembled and positioned each sectional as it would be used in a normal living room, then tracked Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
-We ran long TV sessions, laptop work blocks, and quick position changes to see how support held up.
-We also revisited cushion recovery after repeated sit cycles, and we kept a simple cleaning routine to judge day-to-day upkeep.
+In our hands-on testing, we set up each sectional the way it would be used in a normal living room and tracked Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value.
+We used long TV sessions, laptop work blocks, and quick posture changes to see how support held up over time.
+We also checked cushion recovery after repeated sit cycles and kept a simple cleaning routine to judge day-to-day upkeep.

 The Good Couch: our testing experience